Business Internet Security Tips

 - Remind your staff to NEVER share login information with third-party providers.
 TowneBank will never ask you to provide your login information.

 - Verify the use of a secure session.
 Make sure your browser says 'https' and not 'http' for all Online Banking sessions.
+Do not ignore security warning messages or bypass them without fully understanding their meaning.
+Contact the bank with any questions.

 - Encourage your staff NOT to take advantage of automatic login features.
 It is best to type in your User ID and Password each time you login, instead of using systems that pre-populate the login fields.